PATRICK079/Osteoporosis_knee_Classification/README.md

 4. Adaptability and Problem-Solving: The project required me to think creatively and quickly adapt to overcome technical hurdles.
 These experiences strengthened my problem-solving skills and deepened my understanding of how to handle real-world challenges in machine learning and model deployment.

+# How it works
+The app utilizes two machine learning models: Logistic Regression for patient data and Convolutional Neural Networks (CNN) for knee X-rays.

+1. Patient Data Classification:
+Users provide relevant medical information such as age, gender, lifestyle, and other health indicators.
+The app then uses a Logistic Regression Model to predict whether the knee is healthy or affected by osteoporosis.
+For a better understanding of the input data, please refer to the Data Dictionary section above.

+2. Image Classification:
+Users can upload a knee X-ray image, which is processed and analyzed using a Convolutional Neural Network (CNN).
+This model is trained to detect signs of osteoporosis in the knee.
+For sample X-ray images for testing, check out the Sample Image Folder in this repository.

+You can check out the Streamlit app here: https://osteoporosiskneeclassification-4aetmz84zt7sfjydtmq4sb.streamlit.app